Assistant United States Attorney · 36 Years · Southern District of California

 Halpern drafted the founding Memorandum of Understanding between the Department of Justice, the Department of the Treasury, and the Office of National Drug Control Policy that established the Border Research & Technology Center — a federal initiative designed to apply technology and interagency coordination to the challenges of border security enforcement.
 He subsequently played an active role in the creation of the Designated Commuter Lane at the San Ysidro Port of Entry and the development of the San Diego Border Tactical Wireless Interoperability Testbed, and was an early proponent of the NIJ Rapid Pursuit Task Force.
 The Center became a model for evidence-based, technology-driven border enforcement infrastructure.

-For seven years while carrying a full federal caseload, Halpern taught upper-class and graduate law students on white-collar crime and corporate criminal responsibility — including theories of corporate liability, conflicts in multiple representation, and the outer limits of the attorney-client privilege in criminal investigations.
+For six years while carrying a full federal caseload, Halpern taught upper-class and graduate law students on white-collar crime and corporate criminal responsibility — including theories of corporate liability, conflicts in multiple representation, and the outer limits of the attorney-client privilege in criminal investigations.
 He drew directly on active federal cases to teach what the law looks like when it meets the real world, and supervised law review articles on occasion.

 It Takes a Team